byoutline/MockServer/README.md

 MockServer
 ==========

-Simple REST server that makes simulating API easy.
+Simple Http server that makes simulating API easy.

 You can configure what response should mock server return for each path/method/queries combination (be it a json, or different file) and simulate network delay.